Acts & Regulations

 Expiry & Renewal:

 This license is valid for up to 1 year covering the period from July 1 of one year to June 30 of the next.
 It can be renewed.
 The renewal process is combined with the Funeral Home License renewal process carried out by Service Nova Scotia and Municipal Relations.
+Late applications will receive late and/or administrative fees.
+All fees/payments are non-refundable.

 Price: (No tax is charged)